This page is designed to answer the following questions:

 - When decisions are made in an individual’s best interest, due consideration should be taken to ensure that their rights and freedoms are affected as little as possible

-All health and social care workers have a duty to comply with the Mental Health Act 2005 and associated Code of Practice.
+All health and social care workers have a duty to comply with the Mental Health Act 2005 and the associated Code of Practice.